Monday, February 3, 2014

 Total Khéops aka Total Chaos (Jean-Claude Izzo, 1995)

 Strangely enough, with his hands full of work, Fabio doesn't really seem to be too eager to get his shit together and to start some proper investigation.
-He leaves that to his investigating journalist friend and lover Babette(!) and even to the one of the mafia's retired big bosses(!?!).
+He leaves that to his investigating journalist friend and lover, Babette(!), and even to one of the mafia's retired big bosses(!?!).
 He himself spends most of the time whining about his mid-life crisis, giving us guided tours of Marseilles, sharing some pretty lame philosophy ('ala That's what love is, the possibility of losing) and more than just a few cooking recipes.

 "What's the connection?"